The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-What ransom demands were made and to which victims, and how were payments facilitated?
+What ransom amounts were demanded and paid, and how were funds transferred?

 Even the smallest detail could be the key to solving this case.